 This planning process determined that the best solution was going to be a Smartstream PE Manhole created as a replica of the existing deteriorated concrete one.

 The Smartstream PE Manhole was selected for this project due to many whole-of-life benefits such as:

 - Polyethylene does not suffer from internal and external gas attacks (H2S protection).

-- Ease of application upon an existing network which allowed for essential utilities to remain in service
+- Ease of retrofitting into an existing network which allowed essential utilities to remain in service.

-- Value-for-money product with significant time and cost savings through installation techniques
+- The prefabricated design delivers significant time and cost savings during installation.

-- Durable and light weight, which reduces transport and handling costs.
+- Durable and light weight, reducing transport and handling costs.